ray-project/ray/doc/source/ray-contribute/writing-code-snippets.rst

 ==========================

 Users learn from example.
-So, whether you're writing a docstring or a user guide, include examples that illustrate relevant APIs.
-These examples should run out-of-the-box so that users can copy them and adapt them to their own needs.
+So, whether you're writing a docstring or a user guide, include examples that illustrate the relevant APIs.
+Your examples should run out-of-the-box so that users can copy them and adapt them to their own needs.

 This page describes how to write code snippets so that they're tested in CI.